mukhtar-github/MongoDB-Developer-Learning-Path/M103: Basic Cluster Administration/Basic Cluster Administration.md

 In *MongoDB* this is *synchronous replication protocol* might have different versions.
 We have *PV1 and PV0*.
 The different versions of the *replication protocol* will vary slightly on the way *durability and availability* will be forced throughout the set.
 Currently *Protocol Version 1, or PV1*, is the default version.
 This protocol is based out of the *RAFT protocol*.
 If you are not familiar with the *RAFT protocol*, in the lecture notes of this lesson, you will find detailed information about *RAFT*.

 Just keep in mind for now that prior versions of *MongoDB* used the previous *protocol version PV0*, and that there might be some configuration details in between both protocols.
 For now, we'll just focus on *PV1*.
 At the heart of this *replication mechanism* there's our *operations log, or oplog* for short.
-The *oplog* is a segment based lock that keeps track of all write operations acknowledged by the *replica sets*.
-Every time a *write* is successfully applied to the *primary node*, it will get recorded in the *oplog* in its idempotent form.
+The *oplog* is a segment based lock that keeps track of all *write operations* acknowledged by the *replica sets*.
+Every time a *write* is successfully applied to the *primary node*, it will get recorded in the *oplog* in its *idempotent form*.

-We'll looking into the idempotentcy details later.

-But keep in mind that an idempotent operation can be applied multiple times.
+We'll looking into the *idempotentcy* details later.
+But keep in mind that an *idempotent operation* can be applied multiple times.
 And the end result of that operation will always results in the same end result.
 More on this up ahead.

-Apart from a primary or secondary role, a replica set member can also be configured as an arbiter.

-An arbiter is a member that holds no data.

-It's mere existence is to serve as a tiebreaker between secondaries in an election.
+Apart from a *primary or secondary* role, a *replica set* member can also be configured as an *arbiter*.
+An *arbiter* is a member that *holds no data*.
+It's mere existence is to serve as a *tiebreaker between secondaries in an election*.

 And obviously if it has no data, it can never become primary.